+Any additional limits to inspection and budgeting before offering.
+The various trades can advise further.
+Not all windows were tested.
 Windows units/ access doors have been replaced in the past.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.

-Not all windows were tested.
+Not all roof slopes or elevations could be clearly seen from ground level due to sight line/boundary restrictions.